Home

 Late Playing a stroke (during a rally) that makes contact with the ball when the ball is descending rather than rising.

-Let Serve If the ball, in passing over or around the net, touches it, provided the service is otherwise good, the serve is replayed - or - if your opponent is not ready, the serve is replayed.
+Let Serve If the ball touches the net, provided the service is otherwise good, the serve is replayed - or - if your opponent is not ready, the serve is replayed.

 Loaded Used to describe excessive spin.